DEBT SOLUTIONS

 Step 2: Sending away your DRO application

 If it’s decided that a DRO is the solution that’s best for your circumstances, the adviser will make an application on your behalf.
-A DRO application cannot be submitted until the £90 fee has been paid in full.

 Step 3: Debt relief restrictions

-If your DRO is approved, your debts will be put on hold for 12 months and you will no longer need to make payments..
+If your DRO is approved, your debts will be put on hold for 12 months and you will no longer need to make payments.
 Your name will be published on the Individual Insolvency Register and the DRO will be noted on your credit file for six years from the date of approval.

 During the term of the DRO, you will have to abide by some restrictions.
 You will not be able to act as a director of a company and if you own a business, you must make anyone that you do business with aware of your DRO.